Mark Rutte: Fourth term

 Later that month, Rutte threatened Israel with sanctions if the Israeli military launched a large-scale invasion of Rafah, saying the attack would be a "game changer" and have "political consequences".
-He also met with Chinese president Xi Jinping, where Rutte discussed the Russian invasion of Ukraine and tried to persuade China, which provided Russia with diplomatic cover and economic support through trade, to exert its influence on Russia.
+He also met with Chinese president Xi Jinping, where Rutte discussed the Russian invasion of Ukraine and tried to persuade China to exert its influence on Russia.
 Rutte said that "this is a direct security threat for us, because if Russia will be successful in Ukraine, it will be a threat to the whole of Europe.
 It will not end with Ukraine."

 On 14 April 2024, Rutte condemned the Iranian strikes against Israel and reiterated the necessity for sanctions against Iran.
 Rutte stated that Iran's Islamic Revolutionary Guards Corps (IRGC) should be added to the EU's terrorism blacklist.

 Rutte's government authorized Ukraine to use Dutch-supplied F-16 fighters to strike targets inside Russia in May.
 Rutte attended the June 2024 Ukraine peace summit, interpreting Putin's proposal for peace talks near the end of this summit as a sign of panic.

 Rutte's fourth term as prime minister came to an end with the swearing in of the Schoof cabinet, which had been formed following the general election.
 This new cabinet is led by Dick Schoof, the former secretary-general of the Ministry of Justice and Security.